emperorofmars/stf-unity/AVA/readme.md

 # AVA [v0.3]
-**An Application & Game Engine Agnostic VR & V-Tubing Avatar Extension-Set For STF & (soon also) NNA**
+**An Application & Game Engine Agnostic VR & V-Tubing Avatar Extension-Set For STF**

 Implementation for Unity 2022.3 or higher.